Earth Notes: 10:10 Heat and Health Conference (2019)Updated 2022-10-16 15:36 GMT.

 Using the heating correctly often meant using a some more, so not saving carbon.

-Sometimes though people can be guided to benefits that they didn't know about to deal with the extra cost.
+Sometimes though people can be guided to benefits that they did not know about to deal with the extra cost.

 Interesting case: dealing with unplanned ventilation persuaded one household to stop smoking, saving them money on top of the energy savings!

-In EnergPHit retrofit, people liked only having to use the heating a few days a year, but didn't like not be able to have a letterbox for example.
+In EnergPHit retrofit, people liked only having to use the heating a few days a year, but did not like being unable to have a letterbox for example.

-Some things that effected quality ot life but weren't part of the plan, were such as not being able to allow people to fit own satellite dish to match their cultural background (not making penetrations in the building fabric).
+Some things that effected quality of life but were not part of the plan, were such as not being able to allow people to fit own satellite dish to match their cultural background (not making penetrations in the building fabric).